 I just got this morning.

-Super stoked about it.
+And that is so super stoked about it.

-I'm I'm gonna be an Alice Shrugged.
+I'm gonna be an Atlas Shrugged.

 Do you get to be John Galt?

-I thought they were doing Atlas Shrugged, they bought the rights to the series.
+They bought the rights to the series.

-Uh that whole procedure, so I can't speak to it one way or another.
+So I can't speak to it one way or another.

-Um, but if I were John Galt, I wouldn't tell you.
+But if I were John Galt, I wouldn't tell you.

-Um, I uh oh, it looks like you just froze for a second, Spencer.
+It looks like you just froze for a second, Spencer.

-Yeah, you're back to see that, but I'm back now.
+I see that, but I'm back now.

 Sorry.

-So it um it I I'm I'm really stoked about it.
+So I'm really stoked about it.

 I think if people, you know, if people liked young heretics, they'll love it, but I also think it's kind of a cool opportunity to bring this stuff to a wider audience as well.

-That's really really cool, man.
+That's really, really cool, man.

-I'm really happy for you, and I will excitedly follow that show when it when it comes out.
+And I will excitedly follow that show when it comes out.

-Because I'm really interested in Elaine Pagel's work on the Gnostic gospels and things like that.
+Because I'm really interested in Elaine Pagel's work on the Gnostic Gospels and things like that.

 Cool.